 - Cairns Hospital is the first regional digital hospital in Australia, which demonstrates its ability to manage the operational change required to progress to level 6 service delivery.

 To successfully transition Cairns Hospital to Cairns University Hospital, an increase in Level 6 services is required over the next three years across specialties such as cardiac medicine, endoscopy and other medical and surgical specialties.

 Master planning by CHHHS has also identified the need for over $500 million in infrastructure during the next 20 years with $9 million now needed for preliminary and detailed business cases.
 In addition, to support the training and recruitment of Cairns-based clinicians, JCU requires an additional 50 Commonwealth Supported Places (CSP) and 30 international places recurrent for the JCU Bachelor of Medicine, Bachelor of Surgery (MBBS) program.
 This will allow JCU to offer years 1-6 of the MBBS in Cairns and Mackay.
 The additional places will be distributed across the regional centres of Cairns (30), Mackay (10) and Townsville (40).

 - Additional funding is sought to facilitate the transition of Cairns Hospital to Cairns University Hospital (Level 6 referral status).

-- That the State Government provides $10 million in 2019-2020 for a detailed business case to support implementation of the CHHHS master plan over the next 20 years.
+- That the State Government provides $9 million in 2020-2021 for preliminary and detailed business cases to support implementation of the CHHHS master plan over the next 20 years.

 - That to support the training of a regional medical workforce, the Federal Government allocate an additional 50 Commonwealth Supported Places and 30 International places recurrent, together with an allocation of Destination Australia scholarships to JCU’s School of Medicine and Dentistry.